Is My Newborn Normal?

 To help prepare you for those first hours, days, and weeks of life, here's a head-to-toe guide to newborn health.

 Cuddle your baby close, and the blueness should start to disappear.
-Blueness in babies could also signify more serious medical problems, so it is important to discuss it with your doctor.
+Blueness in babies could also signify more serious medical problems, particularly if seen in the face, around the lips or tongue (central cyanosis).
+It is important to discuss this with your doctor.

-Your baby's eyes can also be a little bloodshot following birth and might reveal a subconjunctival hemorrhage, which is a bright red spot caused by a tiny burst blood vessel in the white of the eye.
+Your baby's eyes can also be a little bloodshot following birth and might reveal a subconjunctival hemorrhage, which is a bright red spot caused by a tiny burst blood vessel that has burst in the white of the eye due to pushing/stress during labor.

 Hirschenfang says it's a normal result of the pressures of delivery and usually clears on its own in a few days.

 And while you're looking into your baby's eyes, don't be surprised if the color is not what you expected or if the eyes are crossed.
-Hubbard says all babies are born with dark eyes (they change color during the first year), and crossing may not be a surprise too!
+Hubbard says all babies are born with dark eyes (they change color during the first year), and crossing may also be present, so don’t be surprised!

 "Eyes just don't move in the same direction at the same time until a child is about 3 months of age, so don't worry," says Hubbard.